Close Menu

 With the success of the Green Belt Movement, Maathai continued to vocalize her opposition to the government and eventually earned a seat in the country’s parliament.
 She was appointed assistant minister of environment, natural resources and wildlife.

-All of her work did not go unrecognized because she was given the Nobel Peace Prize in 2004.
+All of her work did not go unrecognized, as she was awarded the Nobel Peace Prize in 2004.
 She was selected “for her contribution to sustainable development, democracy and peace,” according to the Nobel Foundation.
 Also, in the words of the Nobel Committee, “she thinks globally and acts locally.”

 In 2006, Maathai published her memoir, Unbowed, and shared her life story with the world.
 Wangari Maathai dedicated herself to political and environmental activism and received one of the most prestigious awards for her contributions.
 Maathai died on September 25, 2011, in her native country of Kenya.